 All landscape irrigation will be generated from on site greywater.
-The project will be at least 25% better than California’s energy code and be Green Communities certified.
+The project is designed be at least 25% better than California’s energy code and Green Communities certified.

 Amenities for the residents include a community room, computer terminals, extensive on-site services and well as significant outdoor courtyard.

 - Greywater from showers and lavatories provide virtually all landscape irrigation

 - Three solar thermal arrays provide the hot water for all units

 - Radiant Barrier

 - Enterprise Green Certified and Energy Star Building Certified

 - Natural ventilation

 - Designed around common area courtyard and community building

 - Special needs services